 Globalisation is having a significant impact on the ICT/computing jobs market, with non-specialist design and development work moving increasingly off-shore and specialist, high value-added skills in high demand in the UK.
 In addition to technical expertise, employers will be looking for commercial awareness and good business skills, such as project management and leadership, business change, risk management and interpersonal skills (e.g. networking and relationship management).
 Future skills needs will be driven by the growth in the electronic communications network, mobile computing and the speed of work processes.

 To get detailed information about typical jobs within the sector – including day-to-day activities, the qualifications you need and what you might expect to earn – visit the Prospects careers website.
 For IT sector news, analysis and information visit www.computing.co.uk, and for trends in recruitment visit IT Jobs Watch.
-You can also explore the e-Skills labour market research report Technology Insights 2012, available for each of the UK nation states.
 If you live in Ireland, the IT and telecoms area of the GradIreland website is a good place to start.

 How the OU can help